hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 [![](http://3.bp.blogspot.com/-VReCg6iqrF0/VQmuBdLVLvI/AAAAAAAAEOw/-wxaOWzU26U/s320/perceptron.PNG)](http://3.bp.blogspot.com/-VReCg6iqrF0/VQmuBdLVLvI/AAAAAAAAEOw/-wxaOWzU26U/s1600/perceptron.PNG)

-The ouput node takes the incomming values, sums them and based on the result returns an output.
-The output could be binary or continous value.
-For instance a threashold can be used to say whether the output is 1 or 0.
+The output node takes the incoming values, sums them and based on the result returns an output.
+The output could be binary or continuous value.
+For instance a threshold can be used to say whether the output is 1 or 0.

-In practice, very often the Sigmoid or also called logistic function is used to output value within the interval \[0,1\].
+In practice, very often the Sigmoid (logistic) function is used to output value within the interval \[0,1\].

 ### Linear separability
 Single layer perceptrons can only learn linerearly separable data.

 Imagine we want to separate a set of datapoints into multiple clusters.
-We visualize the data in 2-dimensional euclidian space.
-If we can separate the cluster by drawing direct line between the data points, the data is linearly seperable.
-The same can be applied on multi-dimensional data
+We visualize the data in 2-dimensional euclidean space.
+If we can separate the cluster by drawing direct line between the data points, the data is linearly separable.
+The same can be applied on multi-dimensional data.

 [![](http://4.bp.blogspot.com/-Tgaknx4kIHg/VQmuFgc67JI/AAAAAAAAEPA/kaqHsNBCuBE/s320/separable_data.PNG)](http://4.bp.blogspot.com/-Tgaknx4kIHg/VQmuFgc67JI/AAAAAAAAEPA/kaqHsNBCuBE/s1600/separable_data.PNG)